gracelang/language/spec.md

 ===============

 Grace is a pure object-oriented language.
-Everything in the language is an object, and all computation proceeds by *requesting* an object to execute a method with a particular *name*.
-The response of the object is to execute the method.
-The value of a method request is the value returned by the execution of the method.
+Everything in the language is an object, and all computation proceeds by _requesting_ an object—the receiver of the request—to execute a method with a particular *name*.
+The response of the receiver is to execute the method, and to return as an answer the value returned by the execution of the method.

-We distinguish the act of *requesting* a method (what Smalltalk calls “sending a message”), and *executing* that method.
+Grace distinguishes the act of *requesting* a method (what Smalltalk calls “sending a message”), and *executing* that method.
 Requesting a method happens outside the object receiving the request, and involves only a reference to the receiver, the method name, and possibly some arguments.
 In contrast, executing the method involves the code of the method, which is local to the receiver.

-Named Requests {#NamedCall}
+Named Requests
 --------------

-A named method request is a receiver followed by a dot “.”, then a method name (an identifier), then any arguments in parentheses.
+A named method request comprises an expression identifying the receiver, followed by a dot “.”, followed by a method name, and arguments.
 Parentheses are not used if there are no arguments.

+To improve
-To improve readability, a the name of a method that takes more than one parameter may comprise multiple parts, with argument lists between the parts, and following the last part.
+readability, a the name of a method that takes more than one parameter may comprise multiple parts, with argument lists between the parts and after the last part.
 For example

-        method drawLineFrom(source)to(destination) { ... }
+        method drawLineFrom (source) to (destination) { ... }

-In this example the name of the method is `drawLineFrom()to()`; it comprises two parts, `drawLineFrom` and `to`.
-The name of a method and the position of its argument lists within that name is determined when the method is declared.
+In this example the name of the method is `drawLineFrom(_) to(_)`; it comprises two parts, `drawLineFrom(_)` and `to(_)`.
+The name of a method and the position of the argument lists within that name is determined when the method is declared.
 When reading a request of a multi-part method name, you should continue accumulating words and argument lists as far to the right as possible.

-Grace does not allow the “overloading” of method names: the type and number of arguments in a method request does not influence the name of the method being requested.
+Unlike some other languages, Grace does _not_ allow the overloading of method names:  the type of the arguments supplied to the request does not influence the method being requested.
+However, the _number_ of arguments in a list does determine the method being requested.

-If the receiver of a named method is `self` it may be left implicit, *i.e.*, the `self` and the dot may both be omitted.
+If the receiver of a named method is `self` it may be left implicit, _i.e._, the `self` and the dot may both be omitted.
-Parenthesis may be omitted where they would enclose a single argument that is a numeral, string or block literal.
+Parenthesis may be omitted where they would enclose a single argument that is a numeral, string, lineup, or block.

-### Examples {#examples-14 .unnumbered}
+### Examples

-        canvas.drawLineFromPoint(p1)toPoint(p1)
-        canvas.drawLineFromPoint(origin)ofLenthXY(3,5)
-        canvas.movePenToXY(x,y)
-        canvas.movePenToPoint(p)
+        canvas.drawLineFrom (p1) to (p2)
+        canvas.drawLineFrom (origin) length 9 angle (π/6)
+        canvas.movePenTo (x, y)
+        canvas.movePenTo (p)
         print "Hello world"
         size

-Assignment Requests {#Assignments}
+Assignment Requests
 -------------------

-An assignment request is a variable followed by `:=`, or it is a request of a method whose name ends with `:=`.
+An assignment request is a variable followed by `:=`, or a request of a method whose name ends with `:=`.
 In both cases the `:=` is followed by a single argument.
 Spaces are optional before and after the `:=`.

-### Examples {#examples-15 .unnumbered}
+### Examples

        x := 3
        y:=2
        widget.active := true

-Assignment methods return `done`.  \
+Assignment methods return `done`.

-Binary Operator Requests {#BinaryOperatorCall}
+Binary Operator Requests
 ------------------------

-Binary operators are methods whose names comprise one or more operator characters, provided that the operator is not a reserved symbol of the Grace language.
+Binary operators are methods whose names comprise one or more operator characters, provided that the operator reserved by the Grace language.
 Binary operators have a receiver and one argument; the receiver must be explicit.
 So, for example, `+`, `++` and `..` are valid operator symbols, but `.` is not, because it is reserved.